Michael Hoffman, May 14, 2025.

 - NOTES 33

-The article was inspired by the book How the swans came to the lake (Rick Fields, 1986).
+The article was inspired by the book How the Swans Came to the Lake: A Narrative History of Buddhism in America (Rick Fields, 1981).

 The Psychedelic Religion of Mystical Consciousness (Rick Strassman, Jul.
 2018)